PPC-scripts/access_cloud/README.md

   The "Config" and "help" button are self exaplanatory.
   The "Quit" button does not only close the application but also closes the application's tray, if it's running.

--How to install this application:
+*How to install this application:
- First make sure you have the required dependencies (see below) then right click the version you want to download: https://raw.githubusercontent.com/PPC-scripts/access_cloud/master/access_cloud-antix-version.sh , https://raw.githubusercontent.com/PPC-scripts/access_cloud/master/access_cloud-MX-version.sh
+ First make sure you have the required dependencies (Note: in antiX, during the first run, the script allows the user to automaticaly install rclone.
+For the other versions, see below) then right click the version you want to download: https://raw.githubusercontent.com/PPC-scripts/access_cloud/master/access_cloud-antix-version.sh , https://raw.githubusercontent.com/PPC-scripts/access_cloud/master/access_cloud-MX-version.sh
  Or try your luck with a untested "general" version, that you may have to tweak to get working) https://raw.githubusercontent.com/PPC-scripts/access_cloud/master/access_cloud-general-version.sh